fbeaudoincoveo/cloudv2-docs-site/_content-templates/default.md

 ---
-title: The Page Title       # Write title "In Title Case"
+title: The Page Title       # Write title "In Title Case".
+Unique source
+slug: "123"                 # The unique page ID from _data/ids.yml (number as a string)
 layout: content-2-panel     #
 toc: ccv2-dev               # The table of content to use in the sidebar
-category:                   #
 tags: [keyword1, keyword2]  # Optional.
 Article related keywords
 audience: Administrator     # Article target audience: User | Administrator | Developer | Anyone
 product: Coveo Cloud        # Article relative to which product: List of product to be determined